-I just got off one of the cruise industry’s newest ships — The Regal Princess.
-It was an amazing three-day cruise to the Bahamas and we sailed with the original cast of the Love Boat — they are the ship’s Godmothers.
-You can see all of my celebrity pictures here.
-While on the ship, I kept giving my dad tips for being on a cruise ship and then it dawned on me that I should create a post of my top 10 cruise tips that I could share with Johnny Jet readers, too.
-So here they are and if you have anything to add, please post a comment below – we may use it in one of our Daily Travel Tips newsletters (BTW: You can sign up for that newsletter for free by clicking this link, inputting your email address and checking the Daily Tips box).
+On our last trip together, I kept giving him tips for being on a cruise ship, which was the inspiration for this story.
+So here are my 10 cruise tips … and if you have anything to add, please post a comment below – we may use it in one of our Daily Travel Tips newsletters BTW: You can sign up for that newsletter for free by clicking this link, inputting your email address and checking the Daily Tips box.

 1. Turn your phone to airplane mode while cruising